-To apply academic learning and experiences outside of the college classroom, students will make arrangements (with their advisor's approval) to gain practical (and unpaid) leadership experience with an organization in alignment with their cognate area.
-Transfer credit will typically not be accepted in this category.
+To apply academic learning and experiences outside of the college classroom, students will make arrangements (with their advisor's approval) to gain practical (and unpaid) leadership experience with an organization in alignment with their supporting area.
+Little, if any, disruption to the student's regular work day should be expected.
+Transfer credit will not be accepted in this category.